fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

 ## Update the codebase while working on the working branch

-Sometimes, you may want to update the codebase while working on the working branch.
+Sometimes, you can update the codebase while working on the working branch.

-1. Fetch changes from upstream repository
+1. Fetch changes from the upstream repository

     ```git
     git fetch upstream